paper-leaf/waldo/README.md

 ##Dependencies##
 The default configuration and usage guidelines for Waldo are based on WordPress 4.4+ with Advanced Custom Fields 5.3+.

+##Configuration##
+Add the image sizes supported by your theme and their associated min-width media query values in the *waldo\_sizes* array found in *waldo.php*.

+*For more information on adding support for custom image sizes in WordPress, visit [this link](https://developer.wordpress.org/reference/functions/add_image_size/).*

 ##How to Use Waldo##
-1. Copy the contents of **waldo-master** to the root directory of your WordPress theme.
+1. Copy **waldo-master** over to your WordPress theme.
 2. Include *waldo.php* somewhere in your *functions.php* file.
 3. Enqueue *waldo.css* in your *functions.php* file.
 Ensure the root path of this file is the same as the root path of the theme directory.
 4. Integrate Waldo into your template files.
 For each template that is to utilize Waldo: